 The dosage is based on your age.
 Different brands of hepatitis A vaccine are available and may be given differently.
 Make sure that you receive the same brand for each injection.

-If you are receiving the first hepatitis A vaccine injection at a time when your doctor feels you may have been exposed to hepatitis A, you will also receive an injection of immune globulin (IG).
-IG contains antibodies against the hepatitis A virus and will immediately help protect you from developing an infection.
-These antibodies only last a few months.
-For long-term protection, it is important to follow your vaccination schedule for the hepatitis A vaccine exactly.
+For people who cannot get the vaccine before traveling or for whom the vaccine might not work, your doctor may also give an injection of immune globulin.
+Immune globulin contains antibodies against the hepatitis A virus and will immediately help protect you from developing an infection.
+However, these antibodies last only a few months.
+For proper protection, it is important to carefully follow your vaccination schedule.

 Additional Havrix Information